The Silent Symphony of Symptoms: Understanding Ovarian Cancer and Bloating

 When to Consult a Doctor

-Bloating continues for more than 3 weeks
+Bloating persists for more than 3 weeks

-It’s accompanied by abdominal pain, loss of appetite, or urinary changes
+It is accompanied by abdominal pain, loss of appetite, or urinary changes

 Diagnostic Tests Doctors May Recommend